Peritoz/pattern-analysis-engine/README.md

 If you want to take advantage of the inference engine, you first need to describe all derivation rules that should be applied to your graph.

-A derivation rule is consists of two parts:
+A derivation rule consists of two parts:

 1. **Pattern description**: A string describing a relationship pattern to use as a condition for applying the derivation rule.
 As described in the following example: